 We could have followed Le Shen Valley, 500 km to the west, for it's nearly identical: a twisting canyon, harsh climate, and Lake Le Shen, 600 km long, narrow and deep.

 The twin canyons wind into the mountains of Ovda.
-Unlike Ishtar's simple Lakshmi Plateau, neatly outlined in high ranges, Ovda is the jaggedest highland on Venus--a tangle of ridges rising to nearly 5000 meters in the southeast Zulma highlands, which we're now trying to cross.
+Unlike Ishtar's simple Lakshmi Plateau, neatly outlined in high ranges, Ovda is the jaggedest highland on Venus--a tangle of ridges rising to nearly 5000 meters in the southeast Zulma highlands, which we'll have to cross.
 The highest peaks have alpine tundra and even snow.
-We struggle on through the thin air--barely twice the pressure of Earth's!
+Climbing up to Zulma is easy--the hot rock walls of the chasma create powerful updrafts.
+It's maintaining altitude once you leave the chasma.
+Tangled topography, cooler heights sending down rivers of cold descending air, and worst of all, thin air--barely twice the pressure of Earth's!
 Why do those crazy Terrans bear such thin, cheap air?
 You can't even fly in the stuff!

 But Ovda today is worth sore shoulders tomorrow.
 Utterly gorgeous--around us is a patchwork of dark pine and blue spruce, golden aspen, alpine meadows flowering now in the afternoon, black and red cliffs, deep cobalt lakes, and white peaks.
 (Ovda is equatorial, remember--under the shadow of the cooling rings.)